JustinBack/lago-php-client/docs/Api/SubscriptionsApi.md

 updateSubscription($external_id, $subscription_update_input): \LagoClient\Model\Subscription
 ```

-Update an existing subscription
+Update a subscription

-Update an existing subscription by external ID
+This endpoint allows you to update a subscription.

 ### Example